 On February 3, 2006, the Bank announced its intent to acquire BNL, an Italian banking group.
-For an overview of this acquisition, which this offering is made to finance in part, see "Recent Developments".
+For an overview of this acquisition, see "Recent Developments".

 The Bank may not achieve the expected synergies from the acquisition, and the integration process may disrupt operations.